The dark skies of Eryri is a vital part of the National Park.

 Dark Sky Reserves are designated areas where there is little to no light pollution and the quality of the night air is outstanding.
 These are prestigious designations awarded only by the International Dark Sky Association.

 Truly dark skies, without artificial light such as street lights, is incredibly important to the National Park’s wildlife.

-Bats Bats are nocturnal mammals.
+Bats are nocturnal mammals.
 They hunt and feed during the night and sleep during the day.
 Strong light during the night confuses some bat species that are sensitive to light.
 They think that night is day and to avoid being hunted, they don’t feed.

-Owls Owls prey on mice and rodents who tend to be active during darkness.
+Owls prey on mice and rodents who tend to be active during darkness.
 Owls have incredibly sophisticated eyes that allow them to see and hunt prey in complete darkness.

 Many birds use the sun, moon and stars to navigate from place to place.
 Artificial light can confuse them and disrupt their migrations.